Article_Banner_Lobbying.webp

 While lobbying is often associated with companies looking to shape policy or opinion out of self-interest, in the right hands, lobbying can also serve as a powerful means to improve our food systems.
 Eurogroup for Animals is a non-profit advocacy group that has worked with its members to improve animal welfare since its launch in 1980.
 Eurogroup has launched many successful lobby campaigns both independently and via the European Citizens’ Initiatives (ECI).

-The power of this process was utilised in 2018, when ‘End the Cage Age’ is an ECI launched in September 2018 by Compassion in World Farming, one of Eurogroup’s members.
+The power of this process was utilised in 2018, when Compassion in World Farming, one of Eurogroup’s members, launched the' End the Cage Age' ECI proposal in September 2018.
 The campaign sought to end caged animal farming in Europe.
 The campaign closed a year later after successfully gaining 1.7 million signatures.
-‘End the Cage Age’ was the first successful ECI on the issue of farmed animal welfare.
+‘End the Cage Age’ was the first successful ECI on the issue of farmed animal welfare - in June 2021, the European Commission committed to revise current legislation and put forward a proposal by the end of 2023 to phase out and prohibit the use of cages for hens, sows, calves, rabbits and other farmed animals by 2027.15

-Another example of a successful ECI is the recent ‘Save the Bees and Farmers’, initiated by a network of over 140 environmental NGOs, farmer and beekeeper organisations.
+Another example of a successful ECI proposal is the recent ‘Save the Bees and Farmers’, initiated by a network of over 140 environmental NGOs, farmer and beekeeper organisations.
 Collectively, the members are demanding for an EU that is environmentally friendly, free of synthetic pesticides and respects biodiversity and farmers.
 The ECI ended after receiving 1.2 million signatures and has been submitted to the European Commission.

 Is lobbying regulated?

-Lobbying is a democratic, legal activity that can help politicians gain insights about the key issues impacting citizens and organisations.
+Lobbying is a democratic, legal activity that can help politicians gain insights into the key issues impacting citizens and organisations.
 However, the practice can also lead to unfair advantages for parties with more resources to invest in lobbying activities.
-Camilla Bjorkbom, Political Advisor for Food Policy at Eurogroup for Animals comments, “The corporates with business interests have a lot of money to spend, they can sway politicians… this is not regulated, it’s not always a level playing field”.
+Camilla Bjorkbom, Political Advisor for Food Policy at Eurogroup for Animals, comments, “The corporates with business interests have a lot of money to spend, they can sway politicians… this is not regulated, it’s not always a level playing field”.

 More transparency is needed